 How To Ride From Kingston to Brockville on St. Lawrence River…

 Our 1000 Islands Sea Doo Tour was an unforgettable, self guided, jet ski adventure in Ontario, Canada.
-Located on the St. Lawrence River between Kingston and Brockville, the Islands offer everything from open water to sheltered channels…plus countless magical opportunities for exploration and discovery of Ontario.
-Best of all, for Sea-Doo touring the waterway is well-marked and easily navigable, with little worry about unexpected rocks or shallow spots for riders of Sea Doo, jet ski or waverunner personal watercraft.
+Located on the St. Lawrence River between Kingston and Brockville, the Islands offer everything from open water to sheltered channels…plus countless magical, recreational boating opportunities for exploration and discovery of Ontario.
+Best of all, for Sea-Doo touring the waterway is well-marked and easily navigable for recreational boats, with little worry about unexpected rocks or shallow spots for riders of Sea Doo, jet ski or waverunner personal watercraft.

 For this Sea Doo ride, we trailered to our launching point, the Glen House Resort situated in the heart of the 1000 Islands, just east of Gananoque (see How To Launch Safely) The eight of us, each on his own Sea-Doo watercraft, planned to spend the first day cruising upriver to Kingston and back.
 The next day, we would navigate downriver to Brockville, then cross into American waters for our 1000 Islands jet ski return ride.